vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ```

 {{% warning %}}
-To reach a 'healthy' state, the Tanzu Application Platform needs the <strong>`minikube tunnel`</strong> process to be running as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
+To reach a 'healthy' state, the Tanzu Application Platform needs the <strong>`minikube tunnel`</strong> process to be running with administrator privileges as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
 {{% /warning %}}

 {{< /tab >}}